-Ta ble B.2 2.09.02 SUPPLEME TREATMENTS A-2, A-3 ENTAL INFORMATION FOR Return to Table C A-2.
+Ta ble B.2 2.09.02 SUPPLEMEN TREATMENT TAL INFORMATION FOR S A-2, A-3 Return to Table C A-2.
 Crack Seal (Concrete Surface) A-3.
-Joint Sealing (and Resealing) . .
-IRI ent to e: FCI Yes Yes s treatment intended to improve: SCI enc Rut This treatment is intended to improve: Skid Тһ Aging Yes Yes eatment vantages Reduces or delays moisture damage, further crack deterioration and roughness.
-Performance is not significantly affected by varying ADT or truck levels Helps keep moisture and incompressibles out of the joints resulting in less cracking, pumping, spalling and faulting. eatment dvantages Roughness may increase as a result of the sealing process.
+Joint Sealing (and Resealing) is IRI ent e: FCD Yes Yes This treatment is intended to improve: SCD enc Rut int t int Skid Ч Aging Yes Yes eatment /antages Reduces or delays moisture damage, further crack deterioration and roughness.
+Performance is not significantly affected by varying ADT or truck levels.
+Helps keep moisture and incompressibles out of the joints resulting in less cracking, pumping, spalling and faulting. eatment dvantages Roughness may increase as a result of the sealing process.
 Transverse cracking should not be sealed in CRCP.
 Before joints can be sealed, joints must be cleaned to remove incompressible materials such as saw-cut swarf, soil, sand, or gravel.
 Cleaning can be accomplished by water or air blasting.
 Performance is mostly dependent on preparation.
 Poured joint sealants do not adhere to the pavement when the joint face is not clean, the shape is not correct, or the face is too moist when the sealant is placed.
 Hot-poured liquid sealant does not adhere because of overheating or under heating.
-Backer rod may trap moisture if installed improperly or not maintained. ç Small Quantity Cost \$1.50 - \$2.00 / LF for hot-pour rubberized materials. \$1.00 - \$1.50 / LF for poured asphalt sealant, \$2.00 - \$2.50 / LF for silicone sealant. catio Medium Quantity Cost \$0.75 - \$1.25 / LF for hot-pour rubberized materials. \$0.75 - \$1.25 / LF for poured asphalt sealant, \$2.00 - \$2.25 / LF for silicone sealant. larifi High Quantity Cost \$0.75 - \$1.25 / LF for hot-pour rubberized materials. \$0.75 - \$1.25 / LF for poured asphalt sealant, \$1 - \$2 / LF for silicone sealant.
-Cost Clarification Items Included Crack refacing, cleaning, backer rod installation and application of sealant.
-Routing, sealant removal, joint refacing, reservoir cleaning, backer rod installation and sealant installation.
-Items Excluded Marking Removal Typical L ife Extension 2-10 years 6-8 years for hot-poured asphalt sealant, approximately 8 years for silicone sealant, 3-5 years for asphalt rubber sealant.
-MOT Considerations / Cure time Traffic control during the application of the treatment should be in effect long enough to allow for adequate curing of the product and prevent tracking.
+Backer rod may trap moisture if installed improperly or not maintained. uo Small Quantity Cost \$1.50 - \$2.00 / LF for hot-pour rubberized materials \$1.00 - \$1.50 / LF for poured asphalt sealant, \$2.00 - \$2.50 / LF for silicone sealant cati Medium Quantity Cost \$0.75 - \$1.25 / LF for hot-pour rubberized materials \$0.75 - \$1.25 / LF for poured asphalt sealant, \$2.00 - \$2.25 / LF for silicone sealant Clarification High Quantity Cost \$0.75 - \$1.25 / LF for hot-pour rubberized materials \$0.75 - \$1.25 / LF for poured asphalt sealant, \$1 - \$2 / LF for silicone sealant Cost (Items Included Crack refacing, cleaning, backer rod installation, and application of sealant Routing, sealant removal, joint refacing, reservoir cleaning, backer rod installation, and sealant installation Items Excluded Marking Removal Typical L ife Extension 2-10 years 6-8 years for hot-poured asphalt sealant, approximately 8 years for silicone sealant, 3-5 years for asphalt rubber sealant.
+MOT Considerations / Cure Time Traffic control during the application of the treatment should be in effect long enough to allow for adequate curing of the product and prevent tracking.
 Hot applied rubber modified sealants, especially asphalt rubber, have excellent adhesion and do not require the application of a thin sand coating prior to trafficking.
 Emulsions must be sand coated prior to being trafficked.
 Traffic passing over a hot applied sealed or filled joint is usually not an issue.
 However, traffic control during the application of the treatment should be in effect long enough to allow for adequate curing of the product and prevent tracking.
 Hot applied rubber modified sealants, especially asphalt rubber, have excellent adhesion and do not require the application of a thin sand coating prior to trafficking.
 Emulsions must be sand coated prior to being trafficked.